patricksHD/python_flask_rest_app/README.md

                kubectl run miniproj-app --image=gcr.io/${PROJECT_ID}/miniproj-app:v1 --port 8080
         10. Expose port for port mapping kubectl expose deployment miniproj-app --type=LoadBalancer --port 80 --target-port 8080
+        11. Steps 9 and 10 can be replaced by a shorthand method to create deployment and loadbalancer by running kubectl create command             on deployment.yml and loadbalancer.yml using the below commands kubectl create -f deployment.yml kubectl create -f loadbalancer.yml

-        11. Run kubectl get services to find the external IP of the load balancer
+        12. Run kubectl get services to find the external IP of the load balancer
-        12. Visit the external IP using a browser, each consecutive request will be served by a different machine in the cluster which               can be verified by the HOST-IP field in API responses.
+        13. Visit the external IP using a browser, each consecutive request will be served by a different machine in the cluster which               can be verified by the HOST-IP field in API responses.